Governor's School Returns to Radford University

-Thanks to support and a grant from the Virginia Department of Education Radford University will again host the Virginia Summer Residential Governor's Schools in the Humanities and the Visual and Performing Arts.
+Some of the state’s finest high school students will take center stage at Radford University again as the Virginia Summer Residential Governor's Schools in the Humanities and the Visual and Performing Arts return to campus.

 Since 2010, Radford University has hosted the program, which gives junior and senior high school students the opportunity to use their creativity in music, visual and performing arts and the humanities.
 Students choose the classes that most pique their interest from a varied curriculum taught by RU faculty members and guest instructors.